-- Arrange 10 slices of bread in a greased 13-in. x 9-in. baking dish.
+- Arrange 10 slices of bread in a greased 13x9-in. baking dish.
 Spread with pie filling; top with remaining bread.
 In a large bowl, whisk the eggs, milk, vanilla, cinnamon and nutmeg.
 Pour over bread.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Meanwhile, place brown sugar in a small bowl.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in pecans and corn syrup.
 Sprinkle over French toast.

-- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Yield: 10 servings.

 "I tried this for the 1st time and my husband told me several times how good it was!
 He doesn't care for nuts in his food so I omitted them and only put the butter and brown sugar on top.
 It turned out quite tasty!"